m4ttsch/omscs-notes-notes/operating-systems/synchronization-constructs.md

 The problem with this approach is that it will create unnecessary load under low contention.
 For example, if one process is running on a CPU with an ID of 1, and another process is running on a CPU with an ID of 32, and the delay calculation is 100ms * CPU ID, the second thread will have to wait an inordinate amount of time before executing, even though there is no contention.

 To avoid the issue of excessive delays without contention, **dynamic delays** can be used.
-With dynamic delays, each thread will take a random delay value from a range of possible delays that increases with the “perceived” contention in the system.
+With dynamic delays, each thread will take a random delay value from a range of possible delays that increases with the "perceived" contention in the system.

 Under high load, both dynamic and static delays will be sufficient enough to reduce contention within the system.